GlobalMid/portfolio/README.md

 - Diabetes Prediction Healthcare Data

   This is my 3rd project that i worked on During my Internship at PSYLIQ.
 In this i Used SQL (Microsoft SQL Server) To Analyze the dataset explore it and find important connection and links betweens crucial data points for Diabetes Healthcare.
-  [Github Link](https://github.com/GlobalMid/Diabetes-Data-SQL-project-)
+  (Dataset can't be provided Due to Company privacy) [Github Link](https://github.com/GlobalMid/Diabetes-Data-SQL-project-)

   ![Diabetes Prediction Healthcare Data](1sql.png)